Andres6936/Euterpe.Light/Readme.md

 - How to get ID3v1 or ID3v2 tags from Euterpe.Light API ?
   The API doesn't provide this feature.
 Use JLayer classic instead.

+### Run with JetBrains IDE

+Is important to enable the assertions

+- VM Options: -ea:$FileDirRelativeToSourcepath$...